 The feeling was awful, like riding one of those spinning carnival rides where the floor drops out from under you and you can’t get off.
-I thought there was no way that if people felt like I was feeling they could have stayed sober.
-Who could just sit with crazy thoughts coming a mile a minute, heart beating like a hamster and not take something to fix it?
+I thought there was no way that people could stay sober feeling the way I was feeling.
+Who could just sit with crazy thoughts coming a mile a minute, heart beating like a hamster, and not take something to fix it?

-I tried everything I could think of to take the edge off: I went to a meeting, I wrote about it, I ate junk food, but nothing worked.
-By the end of the day, I was feeling decidedly worse and I realized that if I were going to survive, I would have to take a Xanax.
+I tried everything I could think of to take the edge off: I went to a meeting, I wrote about it, I ate junk food … But nothing worked.
+By the end of the day, I was feeling decidedly worse.
+I thought that if I were going to survive, I would have to take a Xanax.

 And then I started sobbing.

 “I really don’t think I can do this,” I told her.
 She was quiet for a bit and then she said, “I know you want a Xanax.
 You want one because it works.
 It’s a surefire way to make you feel better.
 But if you take one now, then tomorrow when you feel anxious you’ll take another one because you’ll think you can’t feel better without it.
 Then you’re right back in the addiction cycle.”
 Ugh, she was right.
 For me and the way I used substances, that’s the way it would go.

 “But how do I get through right now?”
 I asked.

 “Just like this,” she said.
 “This is the guts of it.
 Getting through these moments, the times when it’s hard, when every muscle in your body is tense, and you’re forced to go on faith when I say that it will get easier.”